marmelab/react-admin/docs/Admin.md

 ## Declaring resources at runtime

 You might want to dynamically define the resources when the app starts.
 The `<Admin>` component accepts a function as its child and this function can return a Promise.
-If you also defined an `authProvider`, the function will receive the result of a call to `authProvider` with the `AUTH_GET_PERMISSIONS` type (you can read more about this in the [Authorization](./Authorization.md) chapter).
+If you also defined an `authProvider`, the child function will receive the result of a call to `authProvider.getPermissions()` (you can read more about this in the [Authorization](./Authorization.md) chapter).

 For instance, getting the resource from an API might look like: